Islamic State issues video of beheading of U.S. hostage

-DUBAI (Reuters) - The Islamic State militant group released a video on Tuesday purporting to show the beheading of a second American hostage, journalist Steven Sotloff, raising the stakes in its confrontation with Washington over U.S. air strikes on its insurgents in Iraq.
+DUBAI (Reuters) - The Islamic State militant group released a video on Tuesday purporting to show the beheading of a second American hostage, journalist Steven Sotloff, raising the stakes in its confrontation with Washington over U.S. air strikes in Iraq.

 A masked figure in the video seen by Reuters also issued a threat against a British hostage, a man the group named as David Haines, and warned governments to back off “this evil alliance of America against the Islamic State”.

 A statement released by Sotloff’s family through a spokesman indicated the family considered the video to be authentic.
 “The family knows of this horrific tragedy and is grieving privately.
-There will be no public comment from the family during this difficult time,” family spokesman Barak Barfi said.
+There will be no public comment from the family during this difficult time,” said the spokesman, Barak Barfi.

-In Washington, the White House said it could not immediately confirm the authenticity of the video of Sotloff’s beheading.
+In Washington, the White House said it could not immediately confirm the authenticity of the Sotloff video.
 But several U.S. government sources said it appeared to be authentic.

 Sotloff, a 31-year-old freelance journalist from Florida, was kidnapped in Syria in August 2013.